 Designed for the student preparing for a career in the automotive field.
-Classroom activities provide students an opportunity to learn theory and test-taking skills to successfully pass the Michigan and/or ASE certification examinations.
+Classroom activities provide students an opportunity to learn theory and test-taking skills to successfully pass the Michigan and/ or ASE certification examinations.
 Shop activities provide students an opportunity to become proficient in testing, diagnosing and servicing the various systems of the automobile.
 All eight areas of an automotive certification are thoroughly covered, and when combined with general and related courses, lead to an Associate in Applied Science degree.
 This provides the background for employment and advancement in various automotive-related occupations such as service technician, service writer, service manager, proving grounds testing technician, shop owner, parts specialist, automotive machinist, alternate fuel vehicle technician, technical sales and motor sports.

 As part of the Ford Maintenance and Light Repair network, our Ford corporate-sponsored connection, students have the option to enter into the Ford MLR program.
 This prepares students to work as a technician in Ford, Lincoln or Mercury dealerships.
 These students take the same automotive classes as other students with some important differences.
 Ford MLR students concentrate on electrical systems, climate control, brakes, and suspension and steering.
 They utilize Ford training materials including service manuals, electrical/vacuum troubleshooting manuals, technical service bulletins, use Ford-approved tools and equipment, work on Ford automobiles/light trucks and use Ford web-based training with exit tests.
 Upon successful completion of the courses, students are Ford certified with Service Technician Specialty Training credentials.
-With these credentials students will receive assistance in obtaining Ford, Lincoln or Mercury dealership placement to work in the areas of certification
+With these credentials students will receive assistance in obtaining Ford, Lincoln or Mercury dealership placement to work in the areas of certification.

 Minimum credits 62

 Minimum cumulative GPA 2.0

 Minimum grade in all courses 2.0

 Minimum JC AUT credits 15

-Minimum JC credits 12
+Minimum IC credits 12

-MACRAO Agreement No

-ADO 2: Speak clearly, concisely and intelligibly Program courses, AUT 103, AUT 105 or AUT 113, meet this requirement.
 ADO 3: Demonstrate computational skills and mathematical reasoning (4 credits)

-- BIO 110 Introductory Biology
+110 Introductory Biology

-- BIO 132 Human Biology
+132 Human Biology

-- BIO 155 Anatomy & Physiology
+155 Anatomy & Physiology

-- BIO 158 Environmental Science
+158 Environmental Science

-- BIO 161 General Biology I
+161 General Biology I

-- BIO 162 General Biology I
+162 General Biology II

-- BIO 220 Microbiology
+220 Microbiology

-- BIO 253 Human Anatomy and Physiology I
+253 Human Anatomy and Physiology I

-- CEM 131 Fundamentals of Chemistry
+131 Fundamentals of Chemistry

-- CEM 141 General Chemistry I
+141 General Chemistry I

-- GEL 109 Earth Science
+109 Earth Science

-- GEL 160 Introduction to Geology
+160 Introduction to Geology

-- NSC 131 Contemporary Science
+131 Contemporary Science

-- PHY 131 Conceptual Physics
+131 Conceptual Physics

-- PHY 151 Astronomy
+151 Astronomy

-- PHY 231 College Physics I
+231 College Physics I

-- PHY 251 Modern University Physics I
+251 Modern University Physics I

+132 155 158 161 162 220 253 131 141 109 160 131 131 151 231